Why is this happening?

 I rotate them each time I water them.
 A 1/4 turn clockwise. – Sheila

 If the potted plants are large or in big pots, it may not be easy to rotate them.
 I suggest keeping such potted plants on a dolly with wheels.
-This will help you rotate them with ease.
+This will help rotating plants with ease.

 As you rotate the potted plant, you can also take care of maintaining the plant’s condition.
 If you see dead or dying foliage, you can prune it.